PaddlePaddle/Paddle/doc/design/paddle_nccl.md

 In fact, in the way of every GPU optimized full batch of data, wasted (n-1) GPU compute resources.
 We will enhance it in the next stage.

 ### Benefits

-- can easily move the optimize sub-graph to parameter server,  multi-GPU feature can be  compatible with distributed support design.
-- easily plug-in with [NCCL2](https://developer.nvidia.com/nccl) library.
-- GPU Model parallelism becomes easier to implement. we only need to replace different GPU's sub-graph with different part of the whole graph.